 Working with our state regulators, we developed a plan for carrying out our water quality improvement program.
 We have instituted specific criteria to analyze and prioritize the need for filtration based on the level of iron and manganese found in the water.
-During 2018, we will sample each well in our system that does not currently have a filtration system installed.
 Once we analyze those sample results, we will carry out a project plan that’s based on the grouping criteria outlined below:

 Group 1 – these are sites where the combined total of iron and manganese in the water is above 1 milligram per liter or there is greater than 0.3 milligrams per liter of manganese.
 These locations will require filtration and these projects will be prioritized first.
 Our goal is to install new filtration treatment within a reasonable timeline; the wells that need it most will see filters within the next three to five years.
 In the interim, we will employ an aggressive tank cleaning and system flushing program in communities served by these wells.

 Group 2 – these are sites where iron in the water measures at or greater than 0.6 milligrams per liter and manganese measures at or greater than 0.1 milligrams per liter.
 In some instances, the company may install filtration on these systems, but in a majority of cases, we will look to employ mineral sequestration by adding a certified drinking water corrosion control sequestrant that will suspend the oxidation process and keep the iron and manganese in its colorless state.
 We will also employ an ongoing system flushing program.